FUEL4EP/Libreelec_Raspberry_Pi4_Fan_Control/README.md

         > reboot
 - the fan control software is derived from [here](https://www.internauta37.altervista.org/en/blog/install-melopero-fan-hat-raspberry-pi-4-libreelec).
 Many thanks to [internauta37](https://www.internauta37.altervista.org/en) !
     - installation procedure for the fan control (derived from [here](https://www.internauta37.altervista.org/en/blog/install-melopero-fan-hat-raspberry-pi-4-libreelec).)
+    - major change is that the fan is turning at full speed for 1 second after each change of the fan speed
     - to make the fan working on LibreELEC it is necessary to perform the following steps:

         + install the Addon Raspberry Pi Tools in LibreELEC